Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

       ]
     }
   },
+  "number.of.instances": 2
   ...
 }
 ```
 This section configures the Knot.x Repository Verticle listening for requests on Vert.x event bus.
 The config node consists of:
 - **service.name** - the name/address of the event bus to which Repository Verticle subscribes on,
 - **repositories** - an array of definitions of all repositories used that provide HTML Templates.
+- **number.of.instances** - number of verticle instances.

 There are two sample repositories defined - `local` and `remote`.
 Each of them defines a `path` - a regular expression that indicates which resources will be taken from this repository.
 The first one matched will handle the request or, if no repository is matched, **Knot.x** will return a `404 Not found` response for the given request.